brucemwalker/gs_tools/plugnplay/README.md

 # Grandstream Plug and Play Responder
 ## Description

-This application runs either standalone or as a system daemon (background process).
-It watches for Grandstream Plug and Play broadcasts from GRP26XX-series phones during every boot process, logs details to stderr, and optionally responds with a configuration URL that the phone will use to read config files from.
+This application runs either standalone in a terminal window or as a system daemon (background process).
+It listens for Grandstream Plug and Play broadcasts from GRP26XX-series phones during every boot process, logs details to stderr, and optionally responds with a configuration URL that the phone will use to read config files from.

 ## Environment

 The application is written in pure Python3 and requires no extra classes or libraries beyond the stock Python installation.

-It was developed and tested under macOS 12 (Monterey) and FreeBSD
+I developed and tested it under macOS 12 (Monterey) and FreeBSD
 13. I expect it will run without changes under pretty much any flavour of macOS, BSD and Linux.
 It will most likely run in some fashion under Windows if Python3 is installed, but don't hold me